MontiCore/MCPython/report.md

 velocity = 3 * ureg("dm/h")
 ```

 This is especially beneficial for developers with less software engineering experience.
 In relation to the intuitivity, the readability of the code increases as well, by using the SIPython language.
-As the following example shows, by using the pint library, the code contains an additional multiply operation and a method call for ech si unit, increasing the line length.
+As the following example shows, using the pint library, the code contains an additional multiply operation and a method call for each si unit, increasing the line length.

 ```python
 #SIPython code